LaasYath/centralTexasTourismRecs/README.md

 ![](searchPage.png)

 ### Bottom Bar
 This Bar exists at the bottom of all the pages in the website.
 It contains links to the about page, sitemap, and privacy policy.
+Our about page has information on visitor centers in Central Texas and our Sitemap contains an index of different content available.
+The Privacy Policy provides information on cookies, session data, and site security.
 It includes the copyright disclosure and disclaimer as well.
-There are also two button on the left hand side that exist on every page.
-The Up Arrow takes the user to the top of the page while the robot opens up a help navigation bot.
+There are also two buttons on the left hand side that exist on every page.
+The Up Arrow takes the user to the top of the page while the robot icon opens up a help navigation bot.
+This bot helps users by directing them to helpful pages based on survey questions, each dependent on the answer's response to the prior question.

 ![](bottomBar.png)